RedSweatshirt/RedSweatshirt.github.io/_pages/about.md

 #### Welcome to my portfolio page

 Hi, I'm Jack!
+I currently work as a Software Development Engineer at AWS.
 I hold both a Master of Engineering (M.Eng.) in Electrical Engineering and Computer Science and a Bachelor of Science (S.B.) in Computer Science and Engineering from the Massachusetts Institute of Technology.
 I completed my M.Eng. in 2024, with a focus on Computer Graphics and Artificial Intelligence, following my undergraduate degree in Computer Science and Engineering.
 My academic journey has been a deep dive into computational design, computer graphics, computer vision, and machine learning.
 In this space, I’m excited to share my journey and the projects I've worked on.

 #### My Interests